Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Experiment 2: Why Does LM Surprisal Predict RTs Better?

 \subsection{Hypotheses and Manipulations}

 \paragraph{Hypothesis 1 (H$_1$): Resolution} One practical limitation of conducting human studies to collect cloze responses is its cost: It can be prohibitively expensive to collect an ample number of responses over a text corpus.
-Due to this limitation, cloze probabilities suffer from poor resolution, as they are based on counts from typically fewer than 100 responses.
+Due to this limitation, cloze probabilities suffer from poor resolution, as they are based on counts from typically fewer than 100 responses, even if their underlying contextual expectations are higher-resolution.
 In contrast, LMs can estimate probabilities for any arbitrary continuation using their vector representations, and therefore offer probabilities with much higher resolution.
-To test the hypothesis that the difference in resolution accounts for the difference in the fit to RTs, we match the resolution between cloze and GPT2 surprisal by basing GPT2 probabilities on the same number of samples as cloze responses.
+To test the hypothesis that the difference in resolution accounts for the difference in the fit to RTs, we \textit{match} the resolution between cloze and GPT2 surprisal by basing GPT2 probabilities on the same number of samples as cloze responses.

 More specifically, instead of directly calculating $\condprob{w_t}{w_{1..t-1}}$ from GPT2, we sample a set of words from the conditional distribution $\condprob{W}{w_{1..t-1}}$.
 For each context, we sample the same number of words as the number of cloze responses ($N$) for each context.
 Since LMs' distributions are typically defined over subword tokens rather than words, we iteratively sample $N$ token sequences from $\condprob{W}{w_{1..t-1}}$.
 We first sample a token $t_0$ and its subsequent token $t_1$.
 If $t_1$ marks the end of a word (by containing a leading whitespace or being a punctuation) we take $t_0$ as a word sample.
 Otherwise, we sample $t_2$ conditioned on $t_0$ and $t_1$ and check whether $t_2$ marks the end of a word.
 We repeat this process up to $t_3$: If the end-of-word is not reached by $t_3$, we take the concatenation of $t_0$, $t_1$, and $t_2$ as our sample.
 Given $N$ samples of words for each context, we calculate resolution-matched probabilities in a similar manner to Equation \ref{eqn:cloze}: